simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 As our digital dependence grows, so does the need for **cybersecurity measures**. **Cybersecurity** is the practice of protecting internet-connected systems, including hardware, software, and data, from **cyber attacks**.
 It encompasses a range of technologies, processes, and practices designed to secure networks, devices, and sensitive information from unauthorized access, use, disclosure, disruption, modification, or destruction.

-Cybersecurity is not just a concern for large corporations and government agencies. **Small businesses and individuals** are also at risk of cyber attacks.
+Cybersecurity isn't just a concern for large corporations and government agencies. **Small businesses and individuals** are also at risk of cyber attacks.
 In fact, according to a report by the National Small Business Association, **50% of small businesses have experienced a cyber attack, and 60% of those businesses go out of business within six months of the attack**.

 #### The cost of cybercrime

 **Cybercrime** has become a profitable business for perpetrators, and it can have significant financial implications for victims.
 According to a study by McAfee, **global cybercrime costs exceeded $600 billion in 2017**.
 This includes direct financial losses, as well as the cost of restoring systems and data after an attack.

-However, the financial cost is not the only concern.
+However, the financial cost isn't the only concern.
 Cyber attacks can also damage a company's reputation and erode customer trust.
 This can lead to a **loss of business** and long-term damage to the company's bottom line.

 It's not just businesses that are at risk.
 Individuals can also fall victim to cyber attacks, such as **identity theft** and **financial fraud**.
 Cyber criminals can steal personal information, such as social security numbers and credit card details, and use it for their own gain.